Отец Иподиа́кон Павел Сиверс

 Associate Professor of English, and Affiliate Faculty, Environmental Studies, at Bucknell University

-I study and teach about Christian literature and symbolism, the history of nature, ecosemiotics and ecopoetics and ecocriticism, early literature, the writings of John Scottus Eriugena and S.L.
+I study and teach about Christian literature and symbolism, the history of nature, ecosemiotics and ecopoetics, ecocriticism, American cultural identity, early literature, the writings of John Scottus Eriugena and S.L.
 Frank, public rhetoric related to issues of secularism and faith, and modern literary resistance to totalitarianism.
 My recent work has included serving as William E. Simon Visiting Fellow in Religion and Public Life at the James Madison Program in American Ideals and Institutions at Princeton University, 2018-2019.
-I am an ordained Reader in the Russian Orthodox Christian Church Outside of Russia and am Warden of a local mission parish that serves the Bucknell Orthodox Christian community, for which I am faculty adviser, holding a diploma in Pastoral Theology alongside my academic degrees.
+I am an ordained Subdeacon in the Russian Orthodox Christian Church Outside of Russia and am Warden of a local mission parish that serves the Bucknell Orthodox Christian community, for which I am faculty adviser, holding a diploma in Pastoral Theology alongside my academic degrees.